California State Route 55: Route description

 SR 55 continues north into Orange, where it meets the eastern terminus of SR 22.
 Following this, the freeway continues almost due north until reaching its northern terminus at SR 91 near the Santa Ana River.
 After the last exit, Lincoln Avenue and Nohl Ranch Road, there is an entrance to the 91 Express Lanes from the HOV lane.

 Today, SR 55 is a heavily travelled corridor linking southern Orange County with SR 91, the main corridor between the Inland Empire and the Los Angeles Metropolitan Area, as well as I-5, the main north-south corridor for California.
-A HOV lane has been built along the entire freeway portion from I-405 to SR 91, with some direct access ramps, including one for I-5.
+An HOV lane has been built along the entire freeway portion from I-405 to SR 91, with some direct access ramps, including one for I-5.
 However, congestion is still very prevalent throughout the day, as is the norm with many Orange County freeways; Route 55 experiences a peak daily traffic volume of 262,000 vehicles and 17,292 trucks.

 SR 55 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 55 from SR 91 to Costa Mesa is known as the Costa Mesa Freeway, as named by Assembly Concurrent Resolution 177, Chapter 86 in 1976.